Lucas Plan: Publications related to the Lucas Plan

 In "Architect or Bee?"
 Mike Cooley asserts: "The alternatives are stark.
 Either we will have a future in which human beings are reduced to a sort of bee-like behaviour, reacting to the systems and equipment specified for them; or we will have a future in which masses of people, conscious of their skills and abilities in both a political and a technical sense, decide that they are going to be the architects of a new form of technological development which will enhance human creativity and mean more freedom of choice and expression rather than less.
 The truth is, we shall have to make the profound decision as to whether we intend to act as architects or behave like bees.”

 The Mike Cooley Archive - Waterford Institute of Technology

 The Waterford Institute of Technology, Luke Wadding Library acquired by donation from the Cooley Family the entire archive of Professor Mike Cooley.
-The archive includes over 1400 items including photographs, correspondences, journals, books, drawings, videos, cassette tapes, and slides.
 The collection includes over 1400 items including photographs, correspondences such as letters and postcards, journals, a wide range of books, drawings, cassette tapes, and slides.
-A large part of the archive is in relation to The Lucas Plan, and the various correspondences made between different parties about this in the 1970’s and includes photographs, letters (both typed and hand written), newspaper articles, and posters.
+A large part of the archive is in relation to The Lucas Plan, and the various correspondences made between different parties about this in the 1970’s and includes photographs, letters (both typed and hand-written), newspaper articles, and posters.